CubexX/vkgroup2tgchan/README.md

-VKpulbic2TGbot
+VKgroup2TGchan
 ====
-Reposting articles from VKontakte public group to Telegram bot.
+This bot can repost articles from VKontakte public group to Telegram channel.

 Installation
 -------